wcasper/math406spring2024/extras/syllabus.md

 ### Required Textbooks
 The textbook for this course is:

-1. *Elementary Analysis* by Kenneth A. Ross 2nd Ed.
+1. *Partial Differential Equations: An introduction* by Walter Strauss 2nd Ed.

 ### Required technology
 For this course, you will need to have access to technology that will allow you to join Zoom office hours, and view and upload assignments on Canvas.